lmagdanello/yade_singularity/README.md

 # yade_singularity

-This project is a .def with the purpose of generating the image of a Singularity container with Ubuntu and Yade (https://yade-dem.org).
+This is a Singularity container project with the purpose of generating the image of a Singularity container with Ubuntu:18.04 and Yade:latest.

 ---
 #### Building...